aviatesk/EscapeAnalysis.jl/docs/src/index.md

 ```

 In order to address these difficulties, we need inference to be aware of array dimensions
-and propagate array dimenstions in a flow-sensitive way[^ArrayDimension], as well as come
+and propagate array dimensions in a flow-sensitive way[^ArrayDimension], as well as come
 up with nice representation of loop-variant values.

 `EscapeAnalysis` at this moment quickly switches to the more imprecise analysis that doesn't